jay-bulk/nvim_config/README.md

-> :warning use as backup -- prefer custom
+> :warning: use as backup -- prefer custom

 # AstroNvim User Configuration Example